 You can teach your children to create strong passwords and how to prepare for potential security threats.

 Cybercriminals employ more sophisticated measures each year.
-Children who aren’t shown how to avoid these types of occurrences might have difficulty protecting their identity, location, and sorting false information from trustworthy information.
+Children who aren’t shown how to avoid these types of occurrences might have difficulty protecting their identity, and location, and sorting false information from trustworthy information.

 We have less to limit us online, and that can be a problem for many children.
 Online bullying is a crime, but not only that, what we do online and our digital footprint can be easily found and used.
 Learning how to communicate online is an important part of online safety.

 Children are growing up with more access to technology and the online world than many adults did.
 As well as being able to use a computer to the best of their ability.